Are you codependent? You can take this quiz to identify if you have any of the 30 traits of codependency.

 What is the result of a codependent relationship?

-Codependents usually have short lived or toxic relationships and friendships, that end up in separation or divorce.
+Codependents usually have short lived OR long toxic relationships and friendships, that end up in separation or divorce.
 Why?
 Because, these pairs often don’t FULLY love each other for who they are.
 They love each other because of how they “feel” or what they can “do” for each other.
 When one of the codependents stop pleasing the other person, the other will start to get upset or feel detached.
 Then, the relationship will start to fall apart.

 Codependents are also more likely to date toxic partners and have toxic friendships.
 In fact, the unloved codependent and the empathetic codependent are likely to attract each other.
 Why?
-They both temporarily provide the love that they have never had and this match temporarily solves all their emotional needs.
+They both temporarily provide the love that they never had.
+This match temporarily solves all their emotional needs.
 But, it’s temporary and not permanent.

 Yes, a codependent relationship can be saved.
 However, both parties have to put in the hard work.
 I can help you start the process and empower you to finish the process!
 Start codependency healing and recovery with empowerment coaching NOW!
 You’ll get the first 20 minutes for FREE!